caleb-cramer/AVLtree/README.md

 # AVLtree
-for CPSC 223 at GU
+This was the final project for CPSC 223 at Gonzaga University